Fighter Pilots 2: Dissention (Full Sample Chapter)

 “That's it up ahead!
 Contact 30 meters!”
 A voice sounded in the distance, echoed by others.

-“Commander Jacobson, we've confirmed this is this site is the source of the distress signal.
+“Commander Jacobson, we've confirmed this site is the source of the distress signal.
 But it looks like this place's been out of commission for a long time.”

 Christian Jacobson heard what his lieutenant was saying, but he wasn't listening.
-His drenched, white service uniform clung to his skin and was nearly see-through in the humidity of the mechanical jungle, the many decorations and blue, striped accents on the arms and legs not doing much to accent his uncomfortable appearance.
+His drenched, white service uniform clung to his skin and was nearly see-through in the humidity of the mechanical jungle.
+The many decorations and striped blue accents of the trim did little to enhance his uncomfortable appearance.
 If, however, one only looked at his defined jaw, green eyes, and combed-back coffee hair, one would see the picture of poised perfection.
-The commander brushed the one strand of hair that always hung down in front of his right eye to the side, and ruefully gazed at the imposing colossus of a tree rising from the mist.
+The commander brushed a strand from his right eye, and ruefully gazed at the imposing verdant colossus rising from the mist.
 Had it really been that long?
 A loud hiss interrupted his reminiscent daydreams—like a dozen hydra heads surrounding them all.

 “The irrigation vents!
 We're losing visual!
 Orders, sir!”

-“Hello, Christian,” the velvet words flowed from a beautiful, vaporous silhouette.
+“Hello, Christian,” the velvet words flowed from a vaporous silhouette.

 “Krystina?
 Please, tell me it's really you,” Jacobson begged the foggy form.

 “I said hold!”
-Christian's voice reached a peak of fierceness and authority that none present had witnessed before.
-His brow remained tense and furrowed, but by this point it was because he was trying to grasp the figure he saw in front of him—trying to determine whether it was tangible or a figment.
+Christian's voice reached a peak of fierceness that none present had witnessed.
+His brow remained tense and furrowed, but it was because he was trying to grasp the figure he saw in front of him—trying to determine whether it was tangible or a figment.

 “What are you doing here, Krystie?”

 “You should already know why I'm here.”
-Destiny said sternly.
+Krystina said sternly.

 “Yes, of course I'm aware that you cast the signal.
 But for you to come all the way back here and do that, after what we agreed upon when we were teenagers...”
 Memories swam through Christian's mind.
 “It has to be something dire.
 I'm here now.
 Tell me, what do you need from me?"

-“It's...kind of a long story,” Destiny began.
+“It's...kind of a long story,” Krystina began.
 “But, the bottom line is, I was on a mission and I got separated from my superior.”

-Christian tried to hide his strain to comprehend, but he knew Destiny could read his face.
+Christian tried to hide his strain to comprehend, but he knew Krystie could read his face.

 “I have criminals pursuing me; My wingmate left me; I have no way of contacting my officer, and I have no one else to turn to.
 I've never felt so alone.
 Is that 'dire' enough for you, Christian?
 Do you know what it's like to have a purpose, and a dream, and desires, and companionship, and then just have them all ripped from your beating heart?”